ptvan/ptvan.github.io/_posts/2019-11-15-timeseries-analysis-of-iPhone-health_data.md

 This is fairly straightforward: you can clean your data with `lubridate`, aggregate with `dplyr`, then convert it into one of the structures mentioned above.
 One thing to watch out for is missing data: many time-series functions expect an entry for every timepoint, so you may have to do some imputation.

 ### Exploratory analysis
 This is where we test for stationarity by looking at [autocorrelation](https://en.wikipedia.org/wiki/Autocorrelation) and [partial autocorrelation](https://en.wikipedia.org/wiki/Partial_autocorrelation_function), look for spurious correlation with other variables in the dataset or external factors.
+You may also need to perform smoothing using [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter).

 ### Decomposing data into seasonal, trend, and irregular components
 We can start with base R's `stl` (Seasonal Decomposition of Time Series by Loess).
 If your data isn't seasonal (or seasonal enough), `stl()` will fail with an informative message, which I think is better than trying to find an answer anyway.
 After removing seasonal and trend components, we can start looking at detecting anomalies.
+STL can also perform forecasting (see below).

 ### Anomaly detection
 Timeseries anomalies are generally divided into *outliers*, which are local temporary data points, and *changepoints*, which represents a shift to a fundamentally state in the data.